AI Receptionist Call Recording Options

 Common recording options include:

-Full audio recording - Complete audio files of every call, downloadable and searchable
+- Full audio recording - Complete audio files of every call, downloadable and searchable

-Call summaries - AI-written summaries highlighting key points, action items, and caller requests
+- Call summaries - AI-written summaries highlighting key points, action items, and caller requests

-Post-call reports - Automated emails or dashboard entries with call details sent after each conversation
+- Post-call reports - Automated emails or dashboard entries with call details sent after each conversation

 Do I Need to Notify Callers About Recording?

-Recording consent laws fall into two categories:
+Recording consent laws fall into two broad categories:

-One-party consent - Only one person on the call (you or your AI) needs to know about the recording.
+- One-party consent - Only one person on the call (you or your AI) needs to know about the recording.
 Most US states follow this rule.

 How Long Are Call Recordings Stored?